A Guide to Obsidian: Local, Markdown-Powered Networked Notes

 Plugins: extensibility is one of Obsidian’s core values.
 Currently, 22 plugins are available, including backlinks, graph view, search, tag pane, daily notes, starred notes, templates, and outline.

-Your first step is to download the app, which is available for Windows, macOS and Linux.
-You don’t have to pay or sign up for an account, and by default your notes are stored locally.
+Your first step is to download the note-taking app.
+Obsidian is available for Windows, macOS, and Linux, and a mobile app is available for both iOS and Android.
+You don’t have to pay or sign up for an account, and by default, your notes are stored locally.

 Cost is one of the big advantages Obsidian has over its competitors.
 It’s completely free for personal use, but there are a number of opportunities to pay: